MikkelEndresen/Synogize_internship/classification/README.md

 Notebook usability
 - Some basic comforts like keyboard shortcuts etc. that you are used to from working in code editors or on jupyter notebooks don't yet exist.
 - The error handling is terrible.
 It is hard to debug both when writing SQL and Python as the messages often give little indication as to what failed.
 For SQL errors I would run them in a worksheet first to debug and then copy them over into a Notebook.
-- The notebooks are somewhat unreliable in that they will stop working or throw unexplainable edits.
+- The notebooks are somewhat unreliable in that they will stop working or throw unexplainable errors.
 Usually fixed by restarting the notebook.

+Overall, it is very handy to be able to run sql and python in the same notebook and it feels great having such little "distance" between you ml models and the data.
+It makes it much easier to make changes and updates.